Updated Feb 2026 12 min read

 Are Sunshine Coast wineries open every day?

-Can I do a self-drive winery tour?
+Can I do a self-drive winery tour on the Sunshine Coast?

-Is there food at the wineries?
+Is there food at Sunshine Coast wineries?

 How do I get to the Sunshine Coast wineries?